 On this page you will find out more about what we teach in maths across school and how we teach it.
 The document below shows you an overview of the objectives that are taught in each year group in maths.
-Mr. Parkinson is our maths coordinator and will be happy to answer any questions you have about the teaching of maths in school.
+Mr. Parkinson is our maths Leader and will be happy to answer any questions you have about the teaching of maths in school.

 What We Teach

 The document below gives you an overview of the National Curriculum for maths.
 This sets out the mathematical concepts that children should be taught in each year group.